The Trauma of Poor Surgical Positioning

 - Fowler’s: Patient in sitting position

 - Knees to chest: Patient in prone position, with hips and knees flexed

 With all positions, care should be taken that the patient is as comfortable as possible before applying anesthesia, and that appropriate padding is being used to alleviate pressure at contact points.

 Did You Suffer a Damage Because of Surgical Positioning?

 If a surgical positioning error caused you injury, you may face further costly medical treatments, lost wages, loss of career, even loss for your joy of living.
 These financial and lifestyle losses deserve fair compensation from the liable parties involved.

 To find out how you can recover compensation for these surgical complications, contact the experienced medical malpractice attorneys at Grant Law Office for a free case evaluation.
 For over three decades, we have fought for the rights of Georgia injury victims, and we will do the same for you.
-Call local (404) 995-3955 or toll-free (866) 249-5513 today.
+Call us today at (404) 995-3955 to speak to an Atlanta medical malpractice attorney.

 Contact us today for a free and comprehensive case evaluation.

 We require no legal retainer or upfront fees,